RamanAhmad/RamanAhmad.github.io/_posts/2023-09-04-traveling-to-ickl6.md

   - conference
 ---

-Today my dear friend Raman and I travel to Frankfurt in order to attend the International Conference on Kurdish Linguistics!
+Today my dear friend Christian and I travel to Frankfurt in order to attend the International Conference on Kurdish Linguistics!
 So psyched! :D